nrwl/nx/docs/shared/configuration/projectjson.md

 ## CLI Configuration

-The `nx.json` file contains extra configuration options mostly related to the project graph.
+The `nx.json` file configures the Nx CLI and project defaults.

 The following is an expanded version showing all options.
 Your `nx.json` will likely be much shorter.